eclypse-tms/Composure/README.md

     case section1
     case section2

+    /// REQUIRED:
     func layoutInfo(using layoutEnvironment: NSCollectionLayoutEnvironment) -> CompositionalLayoutOption {
         switch self {
         // cells in this section take up the available width but their height is unknown case .section1:
             return .fullWidthDynamicHeight(estimatedHeight: 75)
-        // cells in this section have a fixed height but their width changes depending on its contents case .section2:
+        // cells in this section have a fixed height but their width changes depending on the contents case .section2:
             return .dynamicWidthFixedHeight(estimatedWidth: 150, fixedHeight: 150)
         }
     }

-    /// Only needed if you have header or footer views for each section func headerInfo(using layoutEnvironment: NSCollectionLayoutEnvironment) -> CompositionalLayoutOption? {
+    /// OPTIONAL: Only needed if you have header or footer views for each section func headerInfo(using layoutEnvironment: NSCollectionLayoutEnvironment) -> CompositionalLayoutOption? {
         switch self {
         case .section1: